Past Awards & Scholarships

 The alternate solution featured complete removal of the steel framing grid supporting the railroad tracks and replacing it with a newly constructed lightweight engineered fill material, made of high-density Expanded Polystyrene (EPS), placed inside the East Tower structure, between the existing masonry walls.
 This is the first use of EPS blocks in support of an active railroad in the region.

-2012 Winner - Lemay Wastewater Treatment Plant Wet Weather Expansion
+2012 Award - Lemay Wastewater Treatment Plant Wet Weather Expansion

 Contractor: Tarlton Corporation